OlyaOR/Task-6/README.md

-This site is the result of task 6 for interview.
+#### This site is the result of task 6 for interview:https://task6-for-interview.netlify.app/employees
-Read the task here:
+#### Read the task here:https://tasks-for-interview-resliv.netlify.app/
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).